EducationPhD, University of Nevada–Reno, 2008

 BS, University of Madras, 2003

-Aerosol Physics and Chemistry; Instrumentation; Radiative Transfer and Energy Balance; Satellite Remote Sensing of Aerosol; Gas Phase Synthesis of Aerogels; Optical spectroscopy; Air quality; Non-equilibrium particle dynamics; Stochastic processes
+Complex Systems; Non-equilibrium dynamics; Aerosol Physics and Chemistry; Airborne disease transmission; Public Policy; Aerosol Instrumentation; Satellite Remote Sensing of Aerosol; Gas Phase Synthesis of Aerogels

-Professor Chakrabarty currently leads the Complex Aerosol Systems Research Laboratory at Washington University, which works at the forefront of addressing grand challenges associated with characterization, synthesis, granular-level modeling, radiative forcing estimation, and remote sensing of particulate matter existing in non-equilibrium conditions.
-Over the years, his research group has made technical contributions to aerosol science and technology focusing on the themes of:
+Rajan Chakrabarty currently leads the Aerosol Interdisciplinary Research (AIR) group at Washington University, which works at the forefront of addressing grand challenges associated with Complex Environmental Systems.
+Current research focus is in characterizing the dynamics and properties of the various “agents” that undergo multiple interactions to give rise to emergent behavior in environmental systems.
+Over the years, his research group has made technical contributions to the focal themes of:

 - Addressing Grand Challenges Associated with Radiative Forcing by Carbonaceous Aerosols,

 - Open-Source and User-Interactive Aerosol Physics Software Development,

 - Environmental Determinants of Infectious Disease Transmission, and

 Research advances in these themes have a tremendous broader impact in the societally highly relevant research areas of climate change, human health, satellite remote sensing, and governmental policy making.